 Rubber and vinyl both are flexible, which is important for uneven garage floors since the materials conform to the surface.
 Rubber tends to be better in cold climates, however, and central Illinois qualifies as a cold-weather region.
 Temperatures frequently dip below freezing during the winter, and rubber is more flexible in these conditions.
 Vinyl is more likely to crack or even break during harsh cold snaps.

 Some seals are manufactured of both rubber and vinyl, providing the best characteristics of each.
 This can prevent some of the negative issues associated with one or the other.
 Another type of seal is made of aluminum and contains vinyl inside.
 Of course, this doesn’t offer the flexibility of the other materials.

 After installation of Garage Doors in Urbana IL, the contractor makes sure there are no air leaks and that the door is level at the bottom.
 Adjusting the tracks so the doors fit snugly against the side seals may be advisable.
 Homeowners also may want to order insulated doors for better climate control.
 Central Illinois is known for very hot weather as well as for very cold weather.
 Opening the house door leading into the garage lets in air at whatever temperature the structure reaches.
 Homeowners will want that temperature to be as moderate as possible.

-A contractor such as Dillman Brothers can consult with a homeowner on different types of bottom seals before installing new garage doors.
+consult with a homeowner on different types of bottom seals before installing new garage doors.
 Get additional info here at the website.